PingAuthorize

 In debug mode, a policy query audit log entry includes the following fields:

-• requestId: A unique identifier the query request.
+• requestId: A unique identifier for the query request

-• permutationId: A unique identifier for a query permutation.
+• permutationId: A unique identifier for the query permutation

 A query permutation is a combination of query attributes used for a decision in the final query response.
 Use this identifier and the requestId for increased visibility of query request information across your logging system.
 For example, a logged call to an external information point would include identifiers for the request and permutation that invoked that service.

-This field includes details about resolution, processing, and policy dependencies of each attribute involved in the permutation’s corresponding decision, along with details about any external service used in that decision.
+By default, this field includes details about the resolution and policy dependencies of each attribute involved in the permutation’s corresponding decision, along with details about any external service used in that decision.

 Steps